francescovallone/serinus/.website/next/core/routes.md

 }
 ```

 These two methods are actually local hooks.
-You can check when they will be executed in the [Request Lifecycle](/next/foundations/request_lifecycle) section.